BgeeDB/bgee-unil/src/markdown/support/affyProcExprValues.md

 The pValue column provides a quantitative metric for each unique `Probeset ID`(column 3) referent to `Gene ID` (column 4) in a `Chip ID` (column 2).
 Based on the availability of the raw CEL files or by using the processed files (MAS5), the p-values are calculated/attributed differently, this means, for:

-1) Raw CEL files, the p-value are calculated based on wilcoxon test on the signal of the probesets against a subset of weakly expressed probesets.
+1) Raw CEL files, the p-value are calculated based on Wilcoxon test on the signal of the probesets against a subset of weakly expressed probesets.
-For this, we use a `mas5calls()` R function, were we set the parameters: tau=0.015, alpha1 = 0.024 and alpha2 = 0.111.
+For this, we use a `mas5calls()` R function, where we set the parameters: tau=0.015, alpha1 = 0.024 and alpha2 = 0.111.

 2) MAS5 processed files, the p-value cutoffs are assigned manually, this means: